-Monty says, before you plant out a new anemone plant, take some root cuttings before you plant the main plant out.
+Monty of Gardener’s World says: before you plant out a new anemone plant, take some root cuttings before you plant the main plant out.
 Set the root cuttings out vertically onto the surface of soil, and then like all cuttings, cover in grit.
 Water, and put into a cold frame.
 This way your new plant is true to the original parent plant.

 Monty also warns that sometimes anemone don’t do so well in their second year, and often take time to settle in.
 But they are long-lived plants with a long flowering period, so well worth the patience.

 Pingback: blooms out back | Philosophising…